wilsontelab/svx-mdi-tools/docs/svCapture/toy-example.md

 and [download the hg38 reference genome](https://wilsontelab.github.io/svx-mdi-tools/docs/installation/genome.html)
 into the demo directory by following the installation instructions.
-Building conda environments is only required if you do not have Singularity available on your server as all svCapture pipelines support containers.
+Building conda environments is only required if you do not have Singularity available on your server as the svCapture pipeline supports containers.
 If you install the genome into a different directory, you will need to edit the job file.